 A. Grades are determined, for the most part by the parents and consultants working together.
 Guidance in how to grade work is provided through the school and by the consultants.
 Particular assignments are evaluated by the consultant to help parents in the grading process.
-For courses in the Teacher Assisted/Directed Program grades are determined by the teacher (see below) with an optional percentage of the grade given by the parent.
+For courses in the Learning Support and Teacher Services grades are determined by the teacher (see below) with an optional percentage of the grade given by the parent.

-Q. Do you accept credits from other schools?
+Q. Do you accept transfer credits from other schools?